dmort27/panphon/README.md

 rules for diacritics and modifiers to collections of IPA characters, data files, and configuration/rule files.

-***ATTENTION:*** if you are only interested in the existing data, it is to be found in the Unicode UTF-8 CSV file `ipa_table.csv.` Documentation of this file is available in the section “IPA Character Database: ipa_table.csv,” below.

 ## Diacritic Application Tool: apply_diacritics.py

 This small, self-documenting Python program allows the user to apply